PACISE 2026 – Order in Chaos

 Location and Hardware

-The programming contest location is XXXXXXXX.
-All machines will be running XXXXX with the following configuration:
+The programming contest location is MCT 158 and MCT 162.
+All machines will be running Linux with the following configuration:

 - TBD